ITSUREN/DSA/NOTES/Expression_Conversions.md

         otos--;
     }
     ```
-    - if scanned character is an operator and the last operator in the OpStack has higher precedence than the character then push the top Operator of OpStack to Prefix Stack and replace the top Operand of Opstack with the operator else just push to OpStack, repeat to resolve the precedence:
+    - If the scanned character is an operator and the last operator in the OpStack has higher precedence than the character then, push the top Operator of OpStack to Prefix Stack, and replace the top Operand of Opstack with the operator else just push to OpStack, repeat to resolve the precedence:
     ```c
     else {
         while (otos != -1 && precedence(OpStack[otos]) >= precedence(infix[i])) {